amnich/Search-XmlError/README.md

 Test-Xml - validate a XML file against XSD schema and returns exceptions with message, line and position/column in XML file.

 Show-XmlError - shows the XML fragment before and after the error.
-It accepts input from Test-XML but also accepts manual XML file input with specified line and column number of error.
+It accepts input from Test-Xml but also manual XML file input with specified line and column number of error.

 Example usage: